bauerjon/sentry_slack_bot/README.md

 # Sentry Slack Bot

-No sentry issue left behind.
+No sentry notification left behind.

 ***Note: In general, this gem is not super useful unless you already use https://sentry.io/integrations/slack/ to notify your slack room about sentry issue.***